MisaelMvM/Near_App_Desktop/README.md

 # Near_APP_Desktop

-This is a desktop webapp that uses emulates a bot to a personalized signup form.
+This is a desktop webapp that emulates a bot to a personalized signup form.

 ### Getting Started